hubmapconsortium/gateway/README.md

 # HuBMAP Web Gateway With Multi-Container Stack

 The HuBMAP Web Gateway serves as an authentication gateway for the HuBMAP API services.
-All access requests that require authentication will come to this gateway first.
+All API requests will be passed to this gateway service for authentication and authorization before reaching to the API endpoints.

-## Tools
+## Overview of tools and workflow

 - Docker v19.03.2: https://docs.docker.com/install/
 - Docker Compose v3.7: https://docs.docker.com/compose/install/

+We first use `Dockerfile` to define the image for each service componment.
+With Docker Compose, we define the services and their relation to each other in the `docker-compose.yml` file.
+Then spin this multi-container application stack up in a single command which does everything that needs to be done to get it running.

 ## Build stack images with Docker Compose